katpadi/sorty_sorter/README.md

 ## Usage

-1. Add declaration of sorting columns to model:
+1. Define whitelist attributes to model:

     ```ruby
     sort_with update_date: { updated_at: :desc },